Fuzhou: Minyue

-In 110 BC, the armies of Emperor Wu of Han defeated the Minyue kingdom's armies during the Han–Minyue War and annexed its territory and people into China.
-Many Minyue citizens were forcibly relocated into the Jianghuai area, and the Yue ethnic group was mostly assimilated into the Chinese, causing a sharp decline in Ye's inhabitants.
-The area was eventually re-organized as a county in 85 BC.
+The Han dynasty that followed Qin initially ruled much of eastern China through vassal kingdoms, with both Minyue and Nanyue largely autonomous.
+In 202 BC, Emperor Gaozu enfeoffed a leader named Wuzhu (無諸, Old Chinese Matya) as king of Minyue.
+King Wuzhu established a walled city called Ye (冶, Old Chinese Lya, "Beautiful") the same year, a date now taken as the establishment of Fuzhou.
+In 110 BC, the armies of the Wu Emperor defeated Minyue during the Han–Minyue War, annexing its territory and people into China.
+Many Minyue citizens were forcibly relocated into the Jianghuai area, and the Yue ethnic group was mostly assimilated into the Han Chinese, causing a sharp decline in Ye's inhabitants.
+The area was reorganized as a county in 85 BC.